-This Infrastructure Assessment,1 prepared in connection with the New York Avenue NE Vision Framework, evaluates infrastructure demand and capacity in the New York Avenue NE Corridor.
-The Comprehensive Plan (Comp Plan) future land use policy will lead to an increase in population, households, and jobs within the study area.
-These new residents and workers will increase the demand for electricity, water, multimodal transportation, and solid waste management.
+This infrastructure assessment,1 prepared in connection with the Wisconsin Avenue Development Framework, evaluates infrastructure demand and capacity in the upper Wisconsin Ave NW Corridor.
+The Comprehensive Plan (Comp Plan) envisions an increase in population and households, and a decrease in jobs within the study area.
+These new residents will likely increase the demand for electricity, water, multimodal transportation, and solid waste management.

-Figure 1: Map of New York Avenue NE Vision Framework Study Area and Future Land Use Policies.
+Figure 1: Map of Wisconsin Avenue Development Framework study area and Future Land Use Policies.

-The increased demand for infrastructure identified in this assessment is not anticipated to occur within the next twenty years, the time horizon of the District's long-range population, households, and jobs forecast.2 Infrastructure is planned over the long term (a period that can range from ten years to more than fifty years depending on the system) and plans are updated on an annual basis as needs evolve.
+The increased demand for infrastructure systems identified in this assessment is anticipated to occur within the next 25 years and beyond, the time horizon of the District's long-range population, households, and jobs forecast.2 Infrastructure is planned over the long term (a period that ranges from ten years to more than fifty years depending on the system) and is updated on an annual basis as needs evolve.